I actually wrote this list of important pregnancy tips for a few different people in my life who have all recently become pregnant.

 They include a complete nutrition plan, exercise plan, weekly lessons with a certified instructor, AND they certify your birth partner to be your Doula.

-Even if you should choose to hire a professional Doula to be by your side at the birth of your child, the knowledge that you and your partner gain through these classes is absolutely invaluable.
+Even if you should choose to hire a professional Doula to be by your side at the birth of your child (which I highly recommend doing if daddy isn’t up to the challenge)… the knowledge that you and your partner gain through these classes is absolutely invaluable.

 I truly can’t say enough about how amazing these classes were for me as well as others I’ve recommended them to.